Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

-Balanced Scorecard includes financial, customer, internal perspectives and "learn and innovate".
+Balanced Scorecard includes financial, customer, and internal perspectives, as well as an innovation and learning perspective.
 Balanced Scorecard (BSC) offers a straightforward method of linking collected metrics to stated company goals.

-- Balanced Scorecard presents organizational goals in a single page chart broken down into relatable areas.
+- Balanced Scorecard presents organizational goals in a single-page chart broken down into relatable areas.

 - BSC raises innovation and process improvement methods such as six sigma and lean manufacturing to a corporate goal.
-It also ensures that voice of the customer is equally important.
+It also ensures that the voice of the customer is equally important.

-- Balanced Scorecard does not exclude other methods of business reporting or process improvement.
+- It does not exclude other methods of business reporting or process improvement.
 Six sigma projects naturally fall under the "learn and innovate" section.
 Financial standards like Sarbanes Oxley are simply used by the financial department when meeting financial scorecard goals or implemented by the financial department to meet a financial scorecard goal.

 - Balanced Scorecards can provide a visual means of demonstrating how different goals are related.
 Increased sales improve the profit or sales goals under the financial section.
 Improved customer service meets the “voice of the customer” goal.

 - When a company is failing to meet its Balanced Scorecard goals, the goals may be re-interpreted to the current state of affairs to meet success or avoid failure.
-Altering the acceptance criteria for a good balanced scorecard is easier than altering the acceptance criteria for mechanical parts and hence the reject rate.
+Altering the acceptance criteria for a good scorecard is easier than altering the acceptance criteria for mechanical parts and hence the reject rate.